mattermost/mattermost/ISSUE_TEMPLATE.md

 Per Mattermost guidelines, GitHub issues are for bug reports: <http://www.mattermost.org/filing-issues/>.

-Please follow the steps below to ensure that your bug gets submitted correctly.

-1. Confirm you’re filing a new issue.

-Check JIRA <https://mattermost.atlassian.net/issues/> to ensure that the ticket does not already exist.

-2. Confirm your issue does not involve security

-If your issue involves security, please see our Responsible Disclosure Policy <https://about.mattermost.com/report-security-issue/>

-3. File a new issue

-File a new issue here: https://github.com/mattermost/mattermost-server/issues/new

-4. Mattermost will confirm steps to reproduce and file in JIRA, or ask for more details if there is trouble reproducing it.
-If there's already an existing bug in JIRA, it will be linked back to the Github issue so you can track when it gets fixed.

 For troubleshooting see: http://forum.mattermost.org/.
 For feature proposals see: http://www.mattermost.org/feature-requests/

-If you've found a bug--something appears unintentional--please report using the following format:
+If you've found a bug--something appears unintentional--please follow these steps:

+1. Confirm you’re filing a new issue.
+[Search existing tickets in Jira](https://mattermost.atlassian.net/issues/) to ensure that the ticket does not already exist.
+2. Confirm your issue does not involve security.
+Otherwise, please see our [Responsible Disclosure Policy](https://about.mattermost.com/report-security-issue/).
+3. [File a new issue](https://github.com/mattermost/mattermost-server/issues/new) using the format below.
+Mattermost will confirm steps to reproduce and file in Jira, or ask for more details if there is trouble reproducing it.
+If there's already an existing bug in Jira, it will be linked back to the GitHub issue so you can track when it gets fixed.

 #### Summary
 Bug report in one concise sentence